NomadCode33/Furtado-Associates-Projects/North Bothell Bus Base/README.md

 # North Bothell Bus Base
-A geospatial modeling project focused on constructing a high-accuracy 3D model of Bothell Creek using Autodesk Civil 3D.
-The workflow involved processing, cleaning, and managing geospatial data, with a strong emphasis on data preparation, quality control, and point cloud integration.
-Mastery of Civil 3D tools ensured precision throughout each stage, resulting in a detailed and reliable 3D representation of the creek for environmental and planning applications.
+Developed a high-accuracy boundary, terrain, and 3D polygon map of the North Bothell Bus Base in Civil 3D for a land development client, integrating point clouds and geospatial datasets to refine 3D linework and COGO points.
+Additionally, I modeled a detailed 3D polygon of the adjacent Bothell Creek area, applying advanced Civil 3D tools to ensure precision throughout the workflow.
+The project emphasized thorough data preparation, quality control, and close coordination with surveyors—delivering accurate, reliable models to support environmental planning and site development efforts.

 **Disclaimer:** Furtado & Associates maintains a policy of not allowing company property for personal use, so I don't have any documents or pictures of my project.
 However, I can describe the work I did and the process we followed.